eslint/eslint/docs/user-guide/configuring/configuration-files.md

 ### Comments in configuration files

-Both the JSON and YAML configuration file formats support comments (`package.json` files should not include them).
-You can use JavaScript-style comments or YAML-style comments in either type of file and ESLint will safely ignore them.
+Both the JSON and YAML configuration file formats support comments (package.json files should not include them).
+You can use JavaScript-style comments for JSON files and YAML-style comments for YAML files.
+ESLint safely ignores comments in configuration files.
 This allows your configuration files to be more human-friendly.

-For example:
+For JavaScript-style comments:

 ```js
 {